GitHub Integration

 - Re-install the app if permissions were changed

-- Check for a warning icon (⚠️) next to the toolkit name in the toolkit list
+- Check for a warning icon (⚠️) next to the entity name in the list view

 - Hover over the icon to see the specific error message